MicrosoftDocs/shell-experience/shell-exp-docs/aishell/aishell-reference.md

   --channel <channel>              A named pipe used to setup communication
                                    between aish and the command-line shell.
   --shell-wrapper <shell-wrapper>  Path to the configuration file to wrap
-                                   AIShell as a different application.
+                                   AI Shell as a different application.
   --version                        Show version information -?, -h, --help                   Show help and usage information
 ```